GefenHajaj/rooti/README.md

 # rooti
 Cool little backdoor for linux.
+This is a kernel module that is triggered by a specially crafted network packet.
+Use with caution!

 # Installation and requierments
 There are two parts - on the attacked machine, and on our machine.